yixuan/showtext/README.md

 Note that `showtext` includes an open source CJK font [WenQuanYi Micro Hei](http://wenq.org/wqy2/index.cgi?MicroHei%28en%29).
-If you just want to show CJK text in your graph, you don't need to add any extra font at all.
+If you just want to show CJK text in your graph, you do not need to add any extra font at all.

 ### Known issues